riggles1/GunconDuino-With-Screen-Flash/README.md

 Due to 1-3 frame emulation lag (setup dependent) the built-in flash in some setups didn't match the original GunconDuino behavior.
 This fork allows you to play a wider set of gun games when configured correctly.

+My CTEmudriver setup guide that I use for this can be found in the description here: https://youtu.be/Fdo5z1mQ748

 ---

 <img src="docs/Enclosure.jpg" width="400"> <img src="docs/GunconSync.jpg" width="400">